bill-sent-from-my-iphone/decel/README.md

 ![Example Semo](https://github.com/bill-sent-from-my-iphone/decel/blob/main/assets/decel_demo.gif "Demo")

+## The spreadsheet software you never knew you didn't need!

 ### Basics

 This is a python based spreadsheet program made for use in the terminal.
 Designed with a familiarity with vim in mind.